-In order to be well informed as to current home values in your area, why not take a look at a reliable Internet property portal like Rightmove in the UK or Realtor.com in the USA.
+In order to be well informed as to current home values in your area, why not take a look at a reliable Internet property portal like Realtor.com in the USA.
 Here you can find out everything you need to know about home values anywhere in the world.
-There are 'sold prices' sections on both sites which will provide exact prices that houses have achieved and you can even discover what your home is likely to be worth without even contacting an estate agent.
+There are 'Sold Prices' sections on both sites which will provide exact prices that houses have achieved and you can even discover what your home is likely to be worth without even contacting an estate agent.
 By conducting a house price comparison with similar properties in your area, you may even be pleasantly surprised that it is worth more than you previously thought!

 © 2015 Stella Kaye